 I want to put my DVD collection of 600 discs onto my PC hard drive so as to copy, from time to time, titles to a USB Flash/Thumb drive for use in my cinema or rip DVDs to Apple TV as well as ripping to smart TVs.
-I’ve tried the following DVD Rippers: Acrok DVD Ripper, Freemake Video Converter, and each has its own problems.
+I’ve tried the following DVD Rippers: Acrok DVD Ripper and Freemake Video Converter, and each has its problems.

-Part of my collection contains war films where the German, Russian or Japanese language is spoken for example Tora, Tora, Tora, and The Longest Day, and where the appropriate English subtitle appears at the bottom of the screen so the viewer can understand what is being said.
-However, none of the rippers/converters seem to transfer from the DVD to the PC hard drive the individual language translation subtitle element, and to get or engage a translation the subtitles appear for the whole film including when English is spoken which is not required.
+Part of my collection contains war films where the German, Russian or Japanese language is spoken, for example, Tora, Tora, Tora, and The Longest Day, and where the appropriate English subtitle appears at the bottom of the screen so the viewer can understand what is being said.
+However, none of the rippers/converters seem to transfer from the DVD to the PC hard drive the individual language translation subtitle element and to get or engage a translation, and the subtitles appear for the whole film, including when English is spoken, which is not required.

 Updates: if you are using DVDFab, and want the forced subtitle as always, check this guide for help.

 Subtitles for Foreign or Alien languages

-While we are watching DVD movies, when there is foreign or alien is spoken, there will be subtitles for you so you can understand what they mean and those kinds of subtitles are called Forced Subtitle in DVDs.
+While we are watching DVD movies, when a foreign or alien language is spoken, there will be subtitles for you so you can understand what they mean, and those kinds of subtitles are called Forced Subtitle in DVDs.

 When you are watching the famous 3D file Avatar and a Na’vi is speaking their own language, there are always subtitles for us to understand what they are talking about.
 Those subtitles are called Forced Subtitle.

 Rip DVD to MP4 AVI iPhone With Forced Subtitle

 While ripping DVD to MP4, I’d like the forced subtitles at points in the film where the action takes place in another country.
 Watching the DVD directly, the subtitles appear automatically when the actors start speaking alien or other languages.
 I don’t want subtitles throughout the movie, just the ones that appear as they do normally when the language switches over.